An Introduction to African Tea

 Caffeine is an organic stimulant found in all tea types except herbal teas.
 It’s typically safe to consume reasonable amounts of caffeine.
-For strength training, alertness and state of mind, it may also have a few advantages.
+For strength training, alertness, and state of mind, may also have a few advantages.
 Increased intake, however, has been associated with heart palpitations, enhanced anxiety, problems with sleep and headaches, if consumed in unusual amounts.
 Some individuals, therefore, like to eliminate or restrict the intake of caffeine.

 African nectar tea is an interesting solution to black or green tea since it is ordinarily caffeine-free.
 Rooibos has lower levels of tannin than standard black or green tea as well.
 The uptake of many vitamins and minerals, such as iron, is interfered with by tannins, natural compounds recognized in green and black tea.
 And then, unlike black tea and green tea, African red tea comprises oxalic acid to a lesser extent.